davin2020/rock-paper-scissors/README.md

 - Rock beats Scissors
 - Scissors beats Paper

-## Status
+## Status & Live Demo
 I've got the main functionality of the game working, and most of the styling/layout

 You can pick an icon by clicking on it, the house then randomly picks an icon, and the result and score are displayed

+A live demo (currently of the pre_main branch) is online here - https://davin2020.github.io/rock-paper-scissors/

-## Problem Solving approach for this Challenge
+## Problem Solving Approach
 The first time I tried this challenge, earlier in the year, I approached it from a layout/styling-first perspective, and TBH didnt get very far with that approach as I'm more of a backend person.
 Last month in October I tried the challenge again, and this time decided on a functionality-first approach, which has worked out better for me.

 Below is a rough summary of how I broke the challenge down into really smalll tasks, within different branches.
-I then worked in an iterative way to create and then improve, the games's functionality and then layout/styling.
-I've tried to put the JS code in functions as much as possible.
+I then worked in an iterative way to create and then improve, the games's functionality and then it's layout/styling.
+I've tried to put the JS code in functions as much as possible, and will do some refactoring at a later stage.

-### branch v3_functionality: auto picking 2 icons at random and showing output via the console
+### Branch v3_functionality: Auto picking 2 icons at random and showing output via the console
 - make an array with 3 items
 - pick an item at random from the array
 - display the result ie the picked icon in the console